 The seven-day Feast of Booths (“Tabernacles”), the last of the Lord’s Feasts, has an odd feature—an eighth day.

-This is a “bridge” post between my Divine Appointments series, which explores messages the Jewish calendar holds for today’s followers of Messiah, and a new series I’m very excited about on the “I Ams of Jesus.”
-It’s a natural transition because many of His “I Am” statements–John records precisely seven of them–have a direct link to the Feasts.
-Which makes sense, since our Lord came to fulfill the Law (Matt 5:17), and the Feasts are such an important aspect of the Law.
+This is a “bridge” post between my Divine Appointments series, which explores messages the Jewish calendar holds for today’s followers of Messiah, and a series on the “I Ams of Jesus” Lauren Crews and I co-authored.
+This is a natural transition because many of His “I Am” statements–John records precisely seven of them–have a direct link to the Feasts.
+Which makes sense, since our Lord came to fulfill the Law (Matt 5:17), and the Feasts are such an integral aspect of the Law.

 We’ve recently finished celebrating the last of the Lord’s Feasts, and the most festive.
 Referred to as simply “the Feast” (John 7:2), or “The Season of Our Joy,” the Feast of Booths (Tabernacles) is to celebrate and remember the Lord’s sheltering presence in the desert–and His abundant blessings in the land (Lev 23:40-44).
 The key requirement is to “live in booths” for seven days.

-On exactly the fifteenth day of the seventh month, when you have gathered in the crops of the land, you shall celebrate the feast of the Lord for seven days, with a rest on the first day and a rest on the eighth day (שמיני עצרת–shemini atzeret).… You shall live in booths for seven days; all the native-born in Israel… so that your generations may know that I had the sons of Israel live in booths when I brought them out from the land of Egypt.
+On exactly the fifteenth day of the seventh month, when you have gathered in the crops of the land, you shall celebrate the feast of the Lord for seven days, with a rest on the first day and a rest on the eighth day (שמיני עצרת–shemini atzeret).… You shall live in booths for seven days;… so that your generations may know that I had the sons of Israel live in booths when I brought them out from the land of Egypt.
 I am the Lord your God.
 (Lev 23:39-43)

 So… it’s a seven-day feast with an eight day.
 Hmm!